nnikolov3/nvim_config/README.md

 # Neovim Hotkeys and Functionality Guide

 This guide covers the keybindings and features of your Neovim setup as of your latest `init.vim`.
-It includes plugins for LSP, formatting, debugging, navigation, and more.
+It includes plugins for LSP, formatting, debugging, navigation, Git integration, testing, and more.
 Your leader key is `<Space>` (set with `let mapleader = " "`).

 ---